nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### 4.2.1 Overview

-`Task` is a type of activity that comes with a `Deadline` attribute and can be marked as complete or incomplete.
+`Task` is a type of activity that comes with a `Deadline` attribute and can be marked as complete or uncompleted.
 It is specified by the following attributes:

 * `Name`